 A mechanism should be established for cyclical review as part of TRU's governance structure, including the collection of data relevant to the institutional learning outcomes and student success.

 Procedures

 Approval Process

-The process for determining general education component courses is embedded within TRU's academic approval process.
+The process for determining component courses is embedded within TRU's academic approval process.
 It is not an additional approval step, but rather an additional question in the course proposal form.
-See Figure 3.
+See Appendix C.